The Crawler: Three Equivalence Results for Object (Re)allocation Problems when Preferences Are Single-peaked: The third equivalence result: Equivalence between the crawler from random endowments and the random priority rule

 Instead of each agent being endowed with one object, agents may collectively own a set of objects and a rule then has to assign each agent one object.
 We refer to this type of problems as ``object allocation problems".
-Although the core concept is defined for reallocation problems, it can help provide solutions to object allocation problems.
-To explain how, we first need to define the concept of a ``sequential priority rule": (formal definition is given below) To each order on the agent set is associated such a rule.
-The agent who is first is assigned his most preferred object, the agent who is second is assigned his most preferred object among the remaining ones, and so on.
+Although the crawler is defined for reallocation problems, it can help provide solutions to object allocation problems.
+To explain how, we first define the concept of a ``sequential priority rule": To each order on the agent set is associated such a rule.
+The first agent in the order receives his most preferred object, the second agent in the order receives his most preferred object among the remaining ones, and so on (the formal definition is given below).
 None of these rules treats agents fairly.
 However, their unfairness can be mitigated by considering lotteries.
-Formally, a \textbf{lottery} is a probability distribution over allocations, $p = (p_1,\cdots,p_{n!})$, such that for each $k$, $p_k \geq 0$, and $\sum_k p_k = 1$.
+Formally, a \textbf{lottery} is a probability distribution over allocations, $p~=~(p_1,\cdots,p_{n!})$, such that for each $k$, $p_k \geq 0$, and $\sum_k p_k = 1$.
 We denote the degenerate lottery that assigns probability 1 to allocation $x$ by $p^x$.
 Let $\Delta(\mathcal{X})$ be the set of all lotteries.
 A \textbf{probabilistic rule} is a single-valued mapping which associates a lottery with each preference profile.
-A probabilistic version of the sequential priority rules is obtained by choosing an order on the agent set at random according to a uniform distribution and applying the induced sequential priority rule.
-This rule is called the ``random priority rule" \citep{as98}.
+The average of all sequential priority rules is obtained by choosing the order on the agent set at random according to a uniform distribution and applying the induced sequential priority rule.
+The rule so defined is called the ``random priority rule" \citep{as98}.

-The random priority rule is a leading rule in the context of probabilistic assignments.
-Interestingly, the probability distribution over the allocations derived by applying the random priority rule is the same as that derived by applying the core from random endowments: For each problem, choose an endowment profile at random according to a uniform distribution, and select the core of the induced object reallocation problem (\citealp{knuth96}; \citealp{as98}).

-Motivated by this equivalence, we study the relationship between the random priority rule and the \textbf{crawler from random endowments}: For each problem, choose an endowment profile at random according to a uniform distribution, and apply the crawler to the induced object reallocation problem.